tvlpirb/systuner.com/content/blog/pixel-6-pro.md

 enabled.

-As for the camera, without doubt this is clearly one of the top android cameras, even in 2023 it still holds up really well.
+As for the camera, without doubt this is clearly one of the top android cameras, in 2023 it still holds up really well.
 The night photography is the most impressive thing I've seen on a phone, even compared to the S23 Ultra, Google really has outdone itself with their AI.
-I'm not photographer but here's a couple shots which I really liked:
+I'm not a good photographer but here's a couple shots which I really liked:
 ![Milkyway 1](/images/PXL_20230720_224125496.webp)